Larson wins rain-delayed NASCAR Cup race at Watkins Glen

 “I did what I felt I needed to do to get the win.
 I knew that was my only opportunity to get by him, I’m not proud of it,” said Larson, who won 10 races last season “The restarts kept me in it.
 It’s good to get another win.
 Hopefully, it will build some momentum.”

-AJ Allmendinger was second, Joey Logano third, Elliott fourth and Daniel Suárez fifth.
+AJ Allmendinger was second for the second straight day to Larson, Joey Logano third, Elliott fourth and Daniel Suárez fifth.

 Elliott declined to criticize his teammate when interviewed postrace, but the disappointment was palpable.